KevinCrossDCL/OryUI/README.md

 The above insert lines are based on the files being placed in your project folder.
 You will need to change the insert paths if you place the files somewhere else.

 A copy of AGK2 is required to use OryUI.
 For more information on AGK2 check out: https://www.appgamekit.com

+For best results run your OryUI designed app on a mobile device via AGK Broadcast, or compile as APK/IPA and install the app on your device.
+You may experience flickering/bouncing when running the app in AGK Studio on your computer, at least on Mac OS.
+The flickering/bouncing doesn't happen on the device.
+Hopefully someone will find the reason for this bug and offer a solution in the future.

 ## Example Main.agc
 ```